Thank you for considering Knight Foundation

 We are always looking for innovative ideas that advance informed and engaged communities.
 To apply for funding, all you have to do is submit a brief letter of inquiry.
 The steps below describe how, and what happens after that.

 The letter of inquiry is the principal way to apply for funding from Knight Foundation.
 But not the only way.
 Applying to our open challenges is a separate process.
-Please go to Knight News Challenge, Knight Arts Challenge or Knight Community Information Challenge to learn more.
+Please go to Knight News Challenge, Knight Arts Challenge or Knight Cities Challenge to learn more.

 Knight Foundation does not fund scholarships or support requests to pay off debts.
 In addition, the foundation does not support political activities or attempts to influence specific legislation.